 In the video below, you’ll hear one of our spiritual pilgrims describing her experience:

 The further up the path I walked, the more it spoke to me.
 There were no other human voices, so by the time I arrived at the fairy pool with its water sprites leaping over the boulders, I was hooked, I was there!

 So, after just one day in this timeless land, the energy of the enchanted landscapes and sacred sites of Scotland will be working their magic on you.

 Places you visit on our tour of sacred sites in Scotland

-Our tour of sacred sites in Scotland starts in Inverness and ends in Glasgow.
+Our guided tour of sacred sites in Scotland starts in Inverness and ends in Glasgow.
 Highlights of your journey include: